neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 | **Dominant** | F | F - 1 | F + 1 |
 | **Sneaky** | F + 1 | F | F - 1 |
 | **Monogamous** | F - 1 | F + 1 | F |

+Let's investigate the following together:
+1. If the population was initialized with fewer dominant phenotypes and equal sneaky and monogamous, which phenotype would we expect to increase in frequency: sneaky or monogamous?
+2. Then, once that phenotype dominated, which phenotype would have the highest net fitness?

+We can simulate \#1 and \#2 to test our predictions.
+This [Demo Simulation](http://pages.nbb.cornell.edu/Gamebug/gbg/gbg.html) (popup) is a good resource for gaining more intution for the interactions among phenotypes.

 ⏹️ STOP here for today